yang520f/testrepo/readme.txt

 create a new line in branch dev;
 delete and creat a new dev;
 creating a new branch is quich and simple;
+creating a new branch is quich AND simple;